-Cory is one of only two students nationwide to earn a full scholarship to the Ronald Reagan Presidential Foundation and Institute’s Leadership and the American Presidency (LATP) program for Fall 2017.
+Cory is one of only two students nationwide to earn a full scholarship to the Ronald Reagan Presidential Foundation and Institute’s Leadership and the American Presidency (LATP) program.

-Cory Ott, a psychology major from Bordentown, N.J., expects to graduate in May 2018.
-He is one of two students nationwide to earn a full scholarship to the Ronald Reagan Presidential Foundation and Institute’s Leadership and the American Presidency (LATP) program for Fall 2017, and he has spent the fall 2017 semester in Washington, D.C., learning from leaders in the fields of business, government, and nonprofit sectors.
+Cory Ott, from Bordentown, N.J., graduated in Spring 2018 earning a Bachelor of Science degree in Psychology.
+He is one of two students nationwide to earn a full scholarship to the Ronald Reagan Presidential Foundation and Institute’s Leadership and the American Presidency (LATP) program for Fall 2017, and he spent that time in Washington, D.C., learning from leaders in the fields of business, government, and nonprofit sectors.

-Cory calls his current internship at the U.S. Office of Government Ethics “a truly life-changing experience,” noting that he has learned a great deal from his peers and mentors in the program.
-“I am getting a firsthand experience of what it is like to work for the government.”
+Cory calls his internship at the U.S. Office of Government Ethics “a truly life-changing experience,” noting that he learned a great deal from his peers and mentors in the program.
+“I got a firsthand experience of what it is like to work for the government.”

 Among some of the many benefits the internship has provided has been learning how to look critically at research.
-“One of the projects I am working on is providing content analysis of peer-reviewed articles on ethical behaviorism for trainings given to government employees.
-Also, as an intern, I am able to sit in on international briefings where ethics officials from other countries visit the United States and ask questions to learn about our ethics system.”
+“One of the projects I worked on was providing content analysis of peer-reviewed articles on ethical behaviorism for trainings given to government employees.
+Also, as an intern, I was able to sit in on international briefings where ethics officials from other countries visit the United States and ask questions to learn about our ethics system.”

-He says that there is no such thing as a typical day at work.
-“I help multiple departments with projects, which includes reading research, finding trends in questionnaires that were sent to ethics officials, and giving a presentation on quarterly accomplishments to the entire office.
-I have also been given the opportunity to observe congressional hearings, read and reply to mail sent in by citizens, and take notes during meetings throughout the day.”
+He says that there was no such thing as a typical day at work.
+“I helped multiple departments with projects, which included reading research, finding trends in questionnaires that were sent to ethics officials, and giving a presentation on quarterly accomplishments to the entire office.
+I was also given the opportunity to observe congressional hearings, read and reply to mail sent in by citizens, and take notes during meetings throughout the day.”

 Overall, Cory credits Stevenson University with for this extraordinary experience.
-“I gained the opportunity to become a Newman Civic Leadership Fellow through Stevenson University, which led me to this internship in Washington D.C.
-I am positive I would not be here now if it was not for the support and opportunities from the people at Stevenson.”
+“I gained the opportunity to become a Newman Civic Leadership Fellow through Stevenson University, which led me to the internship in Washington D.C.
+I am positive I would not be where I am now now if it was not for the support and opportunities from the people at Stevenson.”